Ayanna Howard: Career

 Howard's early interest in artificial intelligence led her to pursue a senior position at Seattle-based Axcelis Inc, where she helped develop Evolver, the first commercial genetic algorithm, and Brainsheet, a neural network developed in partnership with Microsoft.
 From 1993 to 2005, she worked at the NASA Jet Propulsion Laboratory, holding multiple roles such as senior robotics researcher and deputy manager in the Office of the Chief Scientist.

 In 2005, she joined Georgia Tech as an associate professor and founder of the Human-Automation Systems (Humans) lab.
 She has also served as the associate director of research for Georgia Tech's Institute for Robotics and Intelligent Machines and as chair of the multidisciplinary robotics Ph.D. program at Georgia Tech.
 In 2017, she became the chair of the School of Interactive Computing at Georgia Tech.

 In 2008, Howard received worldwide attention for her SnoMote robots, designed to study the impact of global warming on the Antarctic ice shelves.
 In 2013, she founded Zyrobotics, which has released their first suite of therapy and educational products for children with special needs.

-Howard has authored 250 publications in reputable journals and conferences, including serving as co-editor/co-author of more than a dozen books and book chapters.
-She has also received four patents and given over 140 invited talks and keynotes.
-She is a fellow of the Association for the Advancement of Artificial Intelligence (AAAI) and the Institute of Electrical and Electronics Engineers (IEEE).
-Among her many honors, Howard received the Computer Research Association's A. Nico Habermann Award and the Richard A. Tapia Achievement Award.
+Howard has authored 250 publications in peer-reviewed journals and conference proceedings, and has co-edited or co-authored more than a dozen books and book chapters.
+She has also been rewarded four patents and given over 140 invited talks and keynotes.
+She is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) and the Institute of Electrical and Electronics Engineers (IEEE).
+Among her many honors, Howard has been awarded the Computer Research Association's A. Nico Habermann Award and the Richard A. Tapia Achievement Award.

 In a 2020 interview on Marketplace, Howard outlined how companion robots could alleviate the effects of social distancing caused by the COVID-19 pandemic in the United States.

 On November 30, 2020, the Columbus Dispatch reported that Howard would become the next dean of the College of Engineering at Ohio State University on March 1, pending approval by the board of trustees.
 On March 1, 2021, she assumed this role, becoming the first woman to hold the position.

 In 2021, Howard received the Athena Lecturer Award from Association for Computing Machinery (ACM) for her Contributions to Robotics, AI and Broadening Participation in Computing.
 In June 2022, Howard was elected a trustee of Brown University.

+In 2026, Howard was named the 12th president of Spelman College after a national search, becoming the first scientist and engineer to lead the institution.
+She was selected while serving as dean of the College of Engineering at The Ohio State University, where she oversaw significant growth in research and academic programs and advanced the college's leadership in robotics and artificial intelligence.